Aramco shares dip on day of MSCI, Tadawul indices inclusion

-On Wednesday Aramco's shares were also included into the Tadawul index .TASI, which was down 0.25% in early trade.
+The oil giant's shares on Wednesday were also included into the Tadawul index .TASI, down 0.25% in early trade, with Aramco's 12% weight following Al Rajhi Bank 1120.SE, which had the largest weighting at almost 14%.

+State-owned Aramco listed on the Saudi exchange last week having raised $25.6 billion in the largest initial public offering (IPO) on record.

+As a precautionary measure, the Saudi exchange Tadawul introduced an equity index cap of 15% earlier this month, to limit the risk for the market of any security representing a large percentage of the index, as well as limiting the index's correlation to the oil price.

 ($1 = 3.7500 riyals)